stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 Take your time to understand what's going on here.
 We pass function `isEven` as an argument to `testSquare`.
-The second argument is an integers, which will first be squared and then passed to `isEven`.
+The second argument is an integer, which will first be squared and then passed to `isEven`.
 While this is not very interesting, we will see lots of use cases for passing functions as arguments to other functions.